What is an ultrasound used for?

 What is an ultrasound machine, and is there radiation?

-An ultrasound machine uses high-frequency sound waves to create images of your pet's inside.
+An ultrasound machine uses high-frequency sound waves to create images of your pet's insides.
 These sound waves are emitted by a handheld device called a transducer, which is moved over the area of interest.

 The sound waves bounce off tissues and organs and are then converted into images on a screen.
 Ultrasound does not use radiation, making it a safe option for regular monitoring and diagnostic purposes.